laravel/docs/authentication.md

 <a name="social-authentication"></a>
 ## Social Authentication

 In addition to typical, form based authentication, Laravel also provides a simple, convenient way to authenticate with OAuth providers using [Laravel Socialite](https://github.com/laravel/socialite).
-Socialite currently supports authentication with Facebook, Twitter, Google, GitHub and Bitbucket.
+Socialite currently supports authentication with Facebook, Twitter, LinkedIn, Google, GitHub and Bitbucket.

 To get started with Socialite, add to your `composer.json` file as a dependency: